m-weeks/cst-seminar-demo/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# CST Seminar Demo - Urban Ricktionary
+This project is intended to showcase basic functionality of React to second year CST Students at Saskatchewan Polytechnic.

 ## Available Scripts